FastComments/fastcomments-blog/src/content/(01-05-2021) Introducing Commenter Links.md

 ## Improving Spam Classification

 This feature has the side effect of reducing content flagged by spam that may not be spam.
-Comments with little text and a link would normally be classified as spam.
+Comments with little text and a link have a higher chance to be classified as spam.
 However, the commenter link does not affect the classification of whether the comment is spam or not.
 This means that a user can comment with their blog link with a much lower risk of the comment being flagged as spam.